Hans5958/fnf-to-sm/README.md

 # fnf-to-sm

-This program converts Friday Night Funkin' `.json` chart files into StepMania's `.sm` or `.ssc` chart files, including converting the music tracks if found.
+This tool converts Friday Night Funkin' `.json` chart files into StepMania's `.sm` or `.ssc` chart files, and vice versa, including converting the music tracks if found.

 For FNF to SM conversion, it can output double and couple charts, and for singles, it can output both the player-side chart (right-chart, like how it is originally played) and the mixed chart (based on the `mustHitSection` aka. the side the camera positioned)